 Lots of people aim to work in marketing.
 It’s a growing field that allows you to stretch your creative muscles in different industries, with plenty of opportunities for collaboration and innovation.
-This also makes it quite a competitive arena, so if you want to succeed, you’ll need to take the initiative!
+This also makes it quite a competitive arena, so if you want to succeed, you must take the initiative!
 Here are some top tips for boosting your career prospects.

 Take a master’s program.